C. P. Ramaswami Iyer: Diwan of Travancore

 In 1931, when Chithira Thirunal was barred from succeeding his deceased uncle as the Maharaja of Travancore, C.P. spoke on his behalf to the Viceroy of India.
 The Viceroy agreed to crown Chithira Thirunal but only on the condition that C.P. should function as adviser to the young monarch.
-C.P. agreed and served as Legal and Constitutional adviser to the prince from 1931 to 1936.
+C.P. agreed and served as Legal and Constitutional adviser and Regent to the prince from 1931 to 1936, drawing comensation of 72,000 rupees a year for his direct services.
 In 1936, Maharajah Chithira Thirunal personally requested C.P. to be the Diwan of Travancore.
 C.P. accepted the offer and served as Diwan for a period of ten years.

+Travancore-Quilon Bank Collapse

 Temple Entry Proclamation

 On 12 November 1936, Maharajah Chithira Thirunal issued the revolutionary Temple Entry Proclamation which gave Hindus of all castes and classes, including Dalits or untouchables, the right to enter Hindu temples in the state.
 This was bitterly opposed by conservative, yet influential upper-caste Hindus who posed a grave-threat to the life of the Diwan.
 This proclamation earned for the Maharajah and his Diwan the praise of Mahatma Gandhi and other reformers.